timofeysie/drf-two/README.md

 By default, the owner field always returns the user’s id value.

-To make this clear we can overwrite the default behavior to return username instead using ```owner.username```
+To make this clear overwrite the default behavior to return username instead using ```owner.username```

-How you would access the profile name field if you were working in the Post serializer?
+To access the profile name field a Post serializer like this:

 ```py
 profile_name = serializers.ReadOnlyField(source='owner.profile.name')
 ```

-To add the profile image field to each post, we need to access a sub-attribute, so it would look like this:
+To add the profile image field to each post, access a sub-attribute, so it would look like this:

 ```py
 profile_image = serializers.ReadOnlyField(source='owner.profile.image.url')